Brent R. Wilkes

-Brent Roger Wilkes (born May 21, 1954), is an American entrepreneur, defense contractor, civic leader.
-Wilkes became well known for his involvement with the Duke Cunningham defense contracting scandal and was indicted for his involvement in this scandal on February 13, 2007.
-He was indicted on new charges which superseded the previous ones on May 10, 2007.
-Wilkes was convicted on all 13 counts on November 5, 2007.
+Brent Roger Wilkes (born May 21, 1954), is an American entrepreneur, defense contractor, and convicted felon, known for his involvement with the Duke Cunningham defense contracting scandal.

+Wilkes was convicted on 13 counts on November 5, 2007.
 On March 27, 2008, the Court of Appeals ordered him released on bail pending appeal, finding in part "that the appeal raises a 'substantial question' of law or fact likely to result in reversal, a new trial or a sentence not including a term of prison".
 On January 6, 2009, after serving eleven months in federal custody, the last six months at Federal Correctional Institution, Terminal Island, Wilkes was released, pending appeal.
 Wilkes lost his appeals and was released in September 2022.

 Personal and business

 Wilkes grew up in a San Diego suburb, Chula Vista, and graduated from San Diego State University in 1977 with a Bachelor of Science degree in accounting and having completed his course work for an MBA with a concentration in Taxation.
 He then became a CPA while working for Arthur Andersen & Co., an international public accounting firm, in San Diego.
 He subsequently joined Deloitte Haskins & Sells in their Washington D.C. practice office before leaving public accounting to become the president of a D.C. based real estate development company.
 Later, he became consultant for a Southern California software company that was seeking federal contracts for converting paper documents to digital ones.
 He was George W. Bush's finance co-chairman in California, and also involved in Arnold Schwarzenegger's campaign for governor.
 But it was as a federal contractor that he became involved with the Duke Cunningham bribery scandal.
 Wilkes was then living in Poway, California.